What is Colchicine?

 Interaction

 • If you take other drugs or herbal products at the same time, the effects of some drugs can shift.
 This can put you at risk for severe side effects or prevent your drugs from working properly.
 These drug interactions can happen, but they don't always happen.
-Changes in how you take your drugs or close supervision by your doctor or pharmacist may also avoid or control interactions.
+Changes in how you take your medicines or close supervision by your doctor or pharmacist may also avoid or control interactions.

 • This medication can cause false test results if it interferes with certain laboratory tests.
 Make sure your laboratory staff and all of your physicians are aware that you are taking this medication.